 Chair of Governors

-The Ferrars Academy school team is excellent and the leadership provided by the Head is of an extremely high standard, I am sure as parents you are aware of that and will continue to support it.
-However if you need advice or have a question, either in general or about your child's education, the your first port of call is the Head, but I can be available, although not always at short notice, should you wish to speak to me.
-I am not employed by the school or by the Local Authority.
+The Ferrars Academy school team is excellent, and the leadership provided by the Head is of an extremely high standard.
+I’m sure as parents you are aware of that and will continue to provide your support.
+If you need advice or have a question, either in general or about your child's education please contact the Head in the first instance.
+I’m also available if needed.

-I am sure that you will join me in wishing that all the children at Ferrars Academy will achieve the best that they can in their time in the school.
+I’m sure that you will join me in wishing all the children at Ferrars Academy to achieve the best that they can in their time in the school and into higher education.